Attribution and persistence

 - Each row is one 'hit', a single request sent to Adobe Analytics data collection servers.

-On the first data connection containing a previously unrecognized s.visitorID value ( u999 above), the new profile is created.
+On the first data connection containing a previously unrecognized s.visitorID value ( u999 above), a new profile is created.
 Persistent values from the previous profile are transferred to the new profile.

 - eVars set to expire on the visit are not copied to the authenticated profile.
 Note the value car above is not persisted.